Andresporcruz/social-media-sentiment-analysis/README.md

 - **Martin Wall**: Data preprocessing and interface development
 - **Andres Portillo**: Machine Learning model training
 - **Maiah Jaffa**: Data analysis and visualization

+## Setup Instructions

+Follow these steps to set up the project on your local machine:

+### 1. Clone the Repository

+Open a terminal and navigate to the directory where you want to clone the repository.
+Then, run the following commands:

+git clone git@github.com:Andresporcruz/social-media-sentiment-analysis.git
+cd social-media-sentiment-analysis

+### 2. Set Up the Virtual Environment
+Create and activate a virtual environment:

+python3 -m venv venv
+source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

+### 3. Install Dependencies
+Install the required Python packages from requirements.txt:

+pip install -r requirements.txt

+### 4. Make Changes to the Project
+Open the project in your preferred text editor or IDE (e.g., PyCharm, VSCode).
+Make your changes to the code.

+### 5. Add and Commit Changes
+After making changes, add the changes to the staging area:

+git add .
+Commit the changes

+git commit -m "Your descriptive commit message"

+6. Push Changes to GitHub
+Push your committed changes to the remote repository:

+git push origin main

+git pull origin main
+Set Up SSH Keys: Ensure that your SSH key is set up correctly for GitHub to avoid permission issues.